ackermannQ/kodereview/content/blog/small-intro-to-bigo/index.md

 - Drop the non-dominants terms
 - Add complexities when operations are performed one after another
 - Multiply complexities when for a number of operations, each steps require an other amount of operations
-- Let me point you to this [nice repository](https://gist.github.com/jhwheeler/995dab35210c550b51b3b4160933a541) with more exercises if you want to practice
+- Let me point you to this <a href="https://gist.github.com/jhwheeler/995dab35210c550b51b3b4160933a541" target="_blank" rel="nofollow noopener noreferrer">nice repository</a> with more exercises if you want to practice

 #### Any remarks ?